top of page

 World bee authority, John S. Ascher, Hadel Go of the American Museum of Natural History, and John L. Neff, Director of the Central Texas Melittological Institute, conferred over the leafcutter and agreed that it belonged to a subgenus that had never been encountered previously in the United States.
 This bee has been identified as Megachile (Tylomegachile) cf. toluca.

-OTHER NOTABLE BEES OF THE LOWER RIO GRANDE VALLEY
+NOTABLE BEES OF THE LOWER RIO GRANDE VALLEY

 INFORMATION ON AUTHORS, RESEARCH & IDENTIFICATION